Skip to main content

 Flow Cooldown Period

 When re-entry is enabled, a cooldown period (in days) is required.
-This determines how long a customer must wait before they can enter the flow again.
+This determines how long a shopper must wait before they can enter the flow again.

 Key rules: